HugoLe-SS/OversteerFormula1App/README.md

 If you build something cool with OversteerFormula1App, feel free to open a PR to add it to our community list.

 If you find this project useful, consider giving it a ⭐ to support development.

 ---

+## ​ Credits

+Big thanks to the amazing folks behind [Jolpica F1](https://github.com/jolpica/jolpica-f1) for providing the API that powers the data in this app 🙌

+---